What is an electromyography?

-A related procedure that may be done is nerve conduction velocity (NCV).
+A related test that may be done is a nerve conduction velocity (NCV) test.
+This is also called a nerve conduction study (NCS).
 NCV is a measurement of the speed of conduction of an electrical impulse through a nerve.
 NCV can determine nerve damage and destruction, and is often done at the same time as EMG.
-Both procedures help to detect the presence, location, and extent of diseases that damage the nerves and muscles.
+Both tests help detect the presence, location, and extent of diseases that damage the nerves and muscles.

 Why might I need an EMG?

-EMG is often used along with nerve conduction velocity (NCV) to tell the difference between a muscle disorder and a nerve disorder.
-NCV detects a problem with the nerve, whereas EMG can detect diseases stemming from problems with the muscle itself.
-EMG also detects other problems that result from influences on the muscle from other systems, such as nerves.
+EMG is often used along with nerve conduction velocity (NCV) to tell the difference between a muscle problem and a nerve problem.
+NCV detects a problem with the nerve, whereas EMG can detect a problem with the muscle.

-EMG may be done to identify the cause of symptoms, such as muscle weakness, deformity, spasticity, atrophy, and stiffness.
-It may be used to detect whether someone is experiencing true muscle weakness or weakness because of pain or psychological reasons.
+EMG may be done to find the cause of symptoms, such as muscle weakness, deformity, stiffness, and shrinkage.
+It may be used to detect whether someone is having true muscle weakness or weakness because of pain or psychological reasons.

-EMG may be used to evaluate many problems or disorders, including, but not limited to, the following:
+EMG may be used to evaluate many problems or disorders, including:

 - Neuromuscular diseases, such as myasthenia gravis